nexusformat/definitions/manual/source/mpes-structure.rst

 Photoemission & core-level spectroscopy
 =======================================

-The NXmpes application definition aims at describing data and metadata obtained with any possible multidimensional PES setup.
+The NXmpes application definition is designed to describe data and metadata obtained from various multidimensional photoemission spectroscopy (mpes) techniques.
-Hence, it is very general and currently the only limitation to the data is that an energy axis has to be present.
+It is highly versatile, with the only requirement being the presence of an energy axis.

-The general experimental techniques described by this application definitions are photon-in and photoelectron-out.
-If you want NXmpes for such a techniques, changes are good you find something useful here.
+The experimental techniques covered by this application definition are primarily limited to photon-in and photoelectron-out methods.
+If you are searching for related techniques, there is a good chance you will find valuable information here.

-Example techniques covered by this application definition include x-ray/UV photoelectron spectroscopy (XPS/UPS), angle-resolved photoemission spectroscopy (ARPES), two-photon photoemission (2PPE) or photoemission electron microscopy (PEEM).
+Example techniques covered by this application definition include:

+- X-ray/UV photoelectron spectroscopy (XPS/UPS)
+- Angle-resolved photoemission spectroscopy (ARPES)
+- Two-photon photoemission (2PPE)
+- Photoemission electron microscopy (PEEM)

-We also include descriptors for advanced specializations, such as spin- and time-resolution, near-ambient pressure conditions, dichroism and many more.
+Additionally, we offer descriptors for specialized applications, such as spin- and time-resolution, near-ambient pressure conditions, dichroism, and more.

     :ref:`NXmpes`:
-       A general appdef with minimalistic metadata requirements to describe all photemission experiments.
+       A universal application definition with minimal metadata requirements for describing all photoemission experiments.